AnatolYarmalovich/GrokkingAlgorithms/README.md

 # Grokking Algorithms.

-### Tasks solutions from the Aditya Y. Bhargava book in the Swift programming language.
+### Here you will find algorithms from the Aditya Y. Bhargava book written in the Swift programming language

 ### Be careful - the methods do not contain a check for fullness of arrays and for null